 As mentioned time and again, VPS is a virtual private server which means that it is easier to perform server backups.
 Daily backups are standard, thereby protecting your data.

 You get a secure server with root access to the environment, thereby ensuring that you get more control over the data shared.

-All the VPS environments are isolated from each other, which makes every singular server secure than any other shared environments for hosting.
+All the VPS environments are isolated from each other, which makes every singular server more secure than any other shared environment for hosting.

 Since you get complete freedom of your data on the secure server, you can customize it to include only the OS of your choice.